Set Up Amazon SES

 - **Connection name:** an internal label, such as "Main SES Sender" or "Acme SES - us-east-1".

-- **Region:** the AWS region where your SES identity is verified.
+- **Region:** the AWS region where the SES identity is verified.

 - **Access Key ID:** the public identifier for the IAM access key.

 - **Secret Access Key:** the matching secret value.
-Mailrith stores it securely and only needs it to send through SES.
+Mailrith stores this value securely and uses it only to send through SES.

-- **From name:** the sender name subscribers see in their inbox.
+- **From name:** the sender name that subscribers see in their inbox.

 - **From email:** the sender email address.
-It must be allowed by the verified identity in the selected region.
+The verified identity in the selected region must allow this address.

-- **Workspaces:** the workspaces that are allowed to use this SES connection.
+- **Workspaces:** the workspaces that can use this SES connection.

 ## AWS Setup

-1. Sign in to the AWS account that owns the domain or sender email you want Mailrith to use.
+1. Sign in to the AWS account that owns your domain or sender email address that Mailrith will use.

-2. Use the region selector in the top-right corner of the AWS console to choose the region where you want to send, such as `us-east-1`.
+2. Use the region selector in the top-right corner of the AWS console to choose the region you want to send from, such as `us-east-1`.
 Keep this region visible because you will enter the same region in Mailrith.

 3. Search for **Amazon SES** in the AWS console search bar and open the Amazon SES service.

 4. Open **Verified identities**.
-If your domain or sender email is already listed as verified in this region, open it and confirm it covers the exact From email you plan to use in Mailrith.
+If your domain or sender email address is already listed as verified in this region, open the identity and confirm that it covers the exact From email you plan to use in Mailrith.

-5. If the identity is not verified yet, click **Create identity**, choose either **Domain** or **Email address**, enter the domain or sender email, and continue.
+5. If the identity is not verified yet, click **Create identity**, choose either **Domain** or **Email address**, enter your domain or sender email address, and continue.

-6. For a domain identity, copy the DNS records AWS gives you and add them in your DNS provider.
-These records usually include DKIM records and may include additional verification records.
-Wait until AWS shows the identity as verified before testing Mailrith.
+6. For a domain identity, copy the DNS records that AWS provides and add them in your DNS provider.
+These records usually include DKIM records and may include other verification records.
+Wait until AWS shows the identity as verified before you test Mailrith.

 7. For an email-address identity, open the verification email from AWS and click the confirmation link.
-This only verifies that exact address, not every address on the domain.
+This verifies only that exact address, not every address on your domain.

 8. Check whether your SES account is still in sandbox mode.
-If AWS shows sandbox limits, request production access before using this connection for real subscribers.
+If AWS shows sandbox limits, request production access before you use this connection for real subscribers.
 Sandbox mode can block sending to people who are not verified test recipients.

 9. Open the AWS console search bar again, search for **IAM**, and open **Identity and Access Management**.

 10. Open **Users**, click **Create user**, and enter a clear name such as **mailrith-ses-sender**.
-You do not need to give this user AWS Console access if Mailrith will only use the access key for sending.
+Do not give this user AWS Console access if Mailrith will use the access key only for sending.

-12. Review the user, click **Create user**, then open the newly created user.
+12. Review the user settings, click **Create user**, then open the newly created user.

 13. Open the user's **Security credentials** tab and click **Create access key**.